sen-trie/basil-club/README.md

 The main domain, [basilclub.cafe](https://www.basilclub.cafe/), is hosted on a [seperate repository](https://github.com/sen-trie/basil-main).

 Made using Threlte v8.
+Designed for mobile.
 Uses the following features
-- Draco and KTX2 compression
+- KTX2, MeshOpt and Draco compression
 - SMAA Post-processing
-- Svelte transitions
+- Svelte 5 transitions
-- Studio for creating animations
+- Threlte Studio for creating animations
-- Made for mobile